stellar/stellar-core/docs/transactions.md

 # Transactions
 https://github.com/stellar/hayashi/tree/master/src/transactions
 Anything that changes the ledger is called a Transaction.
 Transactions have an aribtrary list of operations.
-Transactions have a list of signatures. (see multisig.md) The signatures
+Transactions have a list of signatures. (see multisig.md) The signatures are for the accounts used in the operations.